seqan/seqan3/doc/tutorial/sequence_file/index.md

 \snippet doc/tutorial/sequence_file/sequence_file_file_conversion.cpp main

-Yes that's it!
+Yes, that's it!
 Of course this only works because all fields that are required in FASTA are provided in FASTQ.
 The other way around would not work as easily because we have no quality information (and would make less sense too).